I won’t bore you with Kitty Noir’s entire life. What I will say is, he saw me through the loss of my husband and 2 of my sisters, both cat lovers.

 I loved Kitty Noir almost from birth to death.
 He left so suddenly, it created more pain.
 He died from seizures that would not stop.
 He had been such a wonderful, handsome boy and did not deserve the pain inflicted upon him in that final hour.

 Our family will miss him for a very long time.
 He used to growl when someone was outside, waited patiently for me to wake each morning and I never fooled him by “acting” like I was sleeping.
 He always knew.
 He knew the suitcase meant I was leaving and he treated me with the appropriate disdain.
-However, as he got older, he no longer ignored me for days, instead, choosing to give me love as soon as I entered the house.
+However, as he got older, he no longer ignored me for days, instead, choosing to give me love as soon as I returned home.

 The house is too still, too quiet right now.
 To be fair, there are 3 cats outside we feed, but it is not the same.
 The Savages, as I call them kill anything moving.
 At this point in time, I don’t think the mice have a change of entry.
 They have to get past our new sentinels.